agile-developer/gift-card/README.md

 If the specified number of items cannot be bought with the amount provided, the program's output is `Not possible`.

 ##### Instructions:
-* This project can be run with Java SE 8 or upwards, and built Gradle 4.8 or upwards.
+* This project can be run with Java SE 8 or upwards, and Gradle 4.8 or upwards.
 * Run `./gradlew clean shadowJar` to build the project.
 This will create an executable `gift-card.jar` file in the `build/libs` directory.
 * To run the application issue the following command: